atomizer16/VFM-based-one-shot-mono-vision-3D-displacement-measurement/README.md

 The color scale is global across all kept mask pixels and all frames, so the three target instances share one relative-depth visualization range.
 This is important when comparing beanstalk, `aruco1`, and `aruco2` against each other.

-If you explicitly want to remove background context before inference, add `--mask-prompt-input`.
-That writes masked images under `output_pod_depth_masked/masked_inputs/` and feeds those masked images to DA3, but this is not recommended when the background carries useful depth cues.

-DA3 does not expose a native `mask_prompt` argument, so this does not alter the model's internal attention implementation directly.

 ## ROI Fusion Mode